Executive Director’s Message

 New Hampshire Saltwater Fishing

-Though New Hampshire has the shortest coastline of any state that borders an ocean, it offers great sport fishing opportunities: striped bass, mackerel, flounder, tuna, haddock, and more.
-Our recreational and commercial fisheries are a time-honored tradition and a significant contributor to the state’s economy.
-Anglers are seeing quite a bit of opportunity in New Hampshire’s coastal waters these days.
+Though New Hampshire has the shortest coastline of any state that borders an ocean, it offers great sport fishing opportunities.
+Whether you are targeting striped bass, mackerel, flounder, tuna, or haddock, our recreational and commercial fisheries are a time-honored tradition and a significant contributor to the state’s economy.

 N.H.
 Fish and Game Department